satarupaguha11/satarupaguha11.github.io/_pages/index.md

 My interests lie in Machine Learning, Language Understanding, Speech, Social Media Analysis etc.

 Outside of work, I like watching movies and TV shows to unwind.
 Once upon a time, as a chind and a teenager, I used to read a lot of fiction, but I have gone out of the habit unfortunately.
 I have trying to pick it up again.
-You can have a look at [what I have been reading] (https://www.goodreads.com/review/list/48941817-satarupa-guha?shelf=read).
+You can have a look at [what I have been reading](https://www.goodreads.com/review/list/48941817-satarupa-guha?shelf=read).

 I used to maintain a [personal blog](https://afistfuloflife.wordpress.com) where I penned down some of my random thoughts.